morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 ```
 This means that Clojure doesn't know what `frward` is.

 Error messages may be very confusing at first.
-Don't forget to look at [TURTLE.md](TURTLE.md) to see how the commands should be used: a very small difference, such as using an upper case letter instead of a lower case, would make Clojure not understand a name or a function.
-You might want to keep [TURTLE.md](TURTLE.md) file open in a browser tab so that you can look at it as needed.
+Don't forget to look at [TURTLE.md](TURTLE.md) to see how the commands should be used: a very small difference, such as using an upper case letter instead of a lower case, will make Clojure not understand a name or a function.
+You will want to keep [TURTLE.md](TURTLE.md) file open in a browser tab so that you can look at it as needed.

 If something goes wrong, read what you just typed and the error message.
-Some things to know: _arity_ refers to how many arguments (i.e. things) a function is supposed to take.
-Sometimes Clojure will say that it cannot covert, or cast, on type of thing to another.
+Some things to know: _arity_ refers to how many arguments (i.e. inputs) a function is supposed to take.
+Sometimes Clojure will say that it cannot convert, or cast, one type of thing to another.
 That probably means that you are putting in a wrong type of an argument into a function (for instance, a name instead of a number).

 If you are getting an error and can't figure out what's wrong, ask one of the mentors.
 After a while you will learn common mistakes, and will be able to fix things easily.